How to Stop Being a Martyr

 Stop Setting Yourself on Fire to Keep Everybody Else Warm

 Have you ever felt like you’re constantly putting out fires in your personal or professional life?
-Do you find yourself sacrificing your own well-being and happiness to make others happy?
+Do you find yourself sacrificing your well-being and happiness to make others happy?
 It’s time to stop setting yourself on fire to keep everybody else warm.

 Empathy and Compassion are often used interchangeably, but they are not the same thing: